 The SteelSeries Apex Pro is a mechanical gaming keyboard that features RGB lighting, Cherry MX Speed switches and an anti-ghosting feature.
 The keyboard also has media keys for controlling your music and video player, as well as dedicated macro keys for macros such as in-game commands.

-It also has fully programmable functions so you can customize the function of each key on the keyboard without having to look up any settings or software downloads online.
+It also has fully programmable functions so you can customize the function of each key on the keyboard without having to look up any settings.

 The keyboard comes with two sets of key switches: red and blue.
 These are Cherry MX switches that you can use to customize the feel of your typing experience, but it’s worth noting that you’ll need a toolkit to change them (or else be very careful if you’re trying to remove them!).